 What about the environment?

 Of course, in today’s society, it’s not enough to simply package and brand your product well.
 Brands need to consider their environmental impact and be mindful about over-packaging.
 Consumers are more eco-aware today than ever before, and recognize that over-packaging is bad for the environment.
+Some plastic containers can be seen as more eco-friendly due to them being easy to clean, therefore being easily reusable.
+There are a lot of corrugated plastic container manufacturer that produce these reusable versions to help with becoming more eco-friendly.

 So, with this in mind, is flexible or rigid packaging better for the environment?
 Firstly, flexible packaging takes up less space in transport, reducing the number of vehicles used and fuel consumed.
 Making the change from rigid packaging to flexible packaging could result in up to 95% less packaging.
 The difficulty is that flexible packaging is often made up of a combination of materials that make them difficult to recycle – however this is something that many packaging companies are working to rectify.